QCL-PKNU/Sapeon-Frontend-Compiler/README.md

 ---

 ### 3. Compile the Model
-The AIX Frontend Compiler converts deep learning models into **AIXGraph** format.
+The Sapeon Frontend Compiler converts deep learning models into **AIXGraph** format.
 Follow the steps below for different frameworks:

 #### Step 1: Enter the Scripts Directory
 ```bash